-Cassy Kohs, Associate Director of Marketing, interviews Anthony McClarnon, Director of Recruiting, both serving Vaco Cincinnati‘s market.
+Anthony McClarnon, Director of Recruiting, serves Vaco Cincinnati‘s market.

-The top four interview tips you may not have thought of.
+The top four interview tips you may have overlooked

 You just wrapped up your fourth interview in two weeks, your seventh in two months, and you don’t understand what’s keeping you from landing the position of your dreams.
 You’re on time, professionally dressed with resume in hand, you’ve researched each company you’re interviewing with and have all the experience to qualify you for the role.
 What are you missing?